NASCAR Xfinity Series at Road America

-The Henry 180 is a NASCAR Xfinity Series race that has taken place at Road America since 2010.
-Henry Repeating Arms holds the naming rights to the race, and the pole and race winners are awarded matching, custom Henry 180 Edition Big Boy Lever-Action Rifles.
-Since the inception, the race has featured highly competitive races and is considered one of the most unpredictable races of the season.
+The Road America 180 was a NASCAR Xfinity Series race that has taken place at Road America since 2010.
+The race has been a standalone race for the series except for in 2021 and 2022 when the NASCAR Cup Series had a race at the track on the same weekend as the Xfinity Series race.

+Since its inception, the race has featured highly competitive races and is considered one of the most unpredictable races of the season.